jraller/cascade-access-tool/README.md

 **Caution**: these tools will allow you to make changes to your [Cascade Server](http://www.hannonhill.com/).
 They will allow you to make site wide changes to all of your assets.
 Used correctly they will save you countless hours of manual labor; used incorrectly they cost you hours of manual labor.

 As such you should:
 * review the code
 * review [access rights](http://www.hannonhill.com/kb/Access-Rights/)
 * start with `node access-report.js`, document the current settings for your site
-* make your own `siterules.json` files for each site you will work with
+* make your own version of `siterules.json` files for each site you will work with
 * run the tool with `node access-engine.js` against your **test** server with a full copy of the data restored from your production server before pointing it at your production server
 * use `node access-report.js` to review the changes that were made and verify that it is applying the rules you think you wrote
 * only when you are happy with the results on your test server and feel you understand what is being done should you use `node access-engine.js` on your production server

 Once either tool is run it will prompt you for:
 * a server to connect to -- should be in the format of http:// or https:// followed by your server name and port if needed.
 * a username to connect with.
 The username needs edit rights to all of the assets it will be attempting to change.
 * a password
 * a site name